 The Company does not hold or issue derivative instruments for trading purposes.
 The Company does, however, have certain interest rate derivative instruments that have been designated as cash flow hedging instruments.
 Such instruments effectively convert variable interest payments on certain debt instruments into fixed payments.
-For qualifying hedges, SFAS No. 133 allows derivative gains and losses to offset related results on hedged items in the consolidated statement of operations.
+For qualifying hedges, SFAS No. 133 allows derivative gains and losses to offset related results on hedge items in the consolidated statement of operations.
 The Company has formally documented, designated and assessed the effectiveness of transactions that receive hedge accounting.
-For the three months ended March 31, 2006 and 2005, other income includes gains of \$2 million and \$1 million, respectively, which represent cash flow hedge ineffectiveness on interest rate hedge agreements arising from differences between the critical terms of the agreements and the related hedged obligations.
+For each of the three months ended June 30, 2006 and 2005, other income includes gains of \$20, and for the six months ended June 30, 2006 and 2005, other income includes gains of \$21 million and \$1 million, respectively, which represent cash flow hedge infertiveness on interest rate hedge agreements arising from differences between the critical terms of the agreements and the related hedged obligations.
 Changes in the fair value of interest rate agreements designated as hedging instruments of the variability of cash flows associated with floating-rate debt obligations that meet the effectiveness criteria of SFAS No. 133 are reported in accumulated other comprehensive loss.
-For the three months ended March 31, 2006 and 2005, a loss of \$1 million and a gain \$9 million, respectively, related to derivative instruments designated as hedges, was recorded in accumulated other comprehensive loss.
-The amounts are subsequently reclassified into interest expense as a yield adjustment in the same period in which the related interest on the floating-rate debt obligations affects earnings (losses).
+For the three months ended June 30, 2006 and 2005, a gain of \$1 million, respectively, related to derivative instruments designated as a vield adjustment in the same period in which the related interest on the floating-rate debt obligations as yield adjustment in the same period in which the related interest on the floating-rate debt obligations flows environ was a vield adjustment in the same period in which the related interest on the floating-rate debt obligations affects earnings (losses).

 Certain interest rate derivative instruments are not designated as hedges as they do not meet the effectiveness criteria specified by SFAS No. 133.
 However, management believes such instruments are closely correlated with the respective debt, thus managing associated risk.
 Interest rate derivative instruments not designated as hedges are marked to fair value, with the impact recorded as other income in the Company's condensed consolidated statements of operations.
-For the three months ended March 31, 2006 and 2005, other income includes gains of \$6 million and \$26 million, respectively, for interest rate derivative instruments not designated as hedges.
+For the three months ended June 30, 2006 and 2005, other income includes gains of \$3 million and losses of \$1 million, respectively, and for the six months ended June 30, 2006 and 2005, other income includes gains of \$9 million and \$25 million.

-As of March 31, 2006 and December 31, 2005, the Company had outstanding \$1.8 billion and \$1.8 billion and \$20 million, respectively, in notional amounts of interest rate swaps and collars, respectively.
+As of June 30, 2006 and December 31, 2005, the Company had outstanding \$1.8 billion and \$1.8 billion and \$20 million, respectively, in notional amounts of interest rate swaps and collars, respectively.
 The notional amounts of interest rate instruments do not represent amounts exchanged by the parties and, thus, are not a measure of exposure to credit loss.
 The amounts exchanged are determined by reference to the notional amount and the other terms of the contracts.

-11. Revenues
+10. Revenues

-Revenues consist of the following for the three months ended March 31, 2006 and 2005:
+Revenues consist of the following for the three and six months ended June 30, 2006 and 2005: